2 – Nautical charts

 • Projection: most likely the Mercator projection as described above.
 Charts covering small areas can be constructed by stereographic projection.

 • Scale: for example: 1:193 000.
 But since the chart is distorted this holds only for one specific latitude in the Mercator chart.
-The scale indicates how detailed the chart is (here 1 cm on the chart represents 193 thousand cm on earth).
+The scale indicates how detailed the chart is (here 1 cm on the chart represents 193 thousand cm on the Earth).

 Yet, the WGS-84 datum is global in scope and positions obtained by satellite navigation systems are usually referred to this datum.
 Therefore, a correction needs to be applied to a WGS-84 GPS position to agree with charts using other horizontal datums.
 For example to correct WGS-84 to the European datum, add e.g. 0,06' N 0,04' E (style guide) to the WGS-84 position indicated by the GPS.
-Fortunately, most GPS receivers may be set to display positions in several other datums besides WGS-84 and perform the calculations for you.
-Comparison WGS84, ETRS89 and ITRS.
+Fortunately, most chart plotters may be set to display positions in several other datums besides WGS-84 and perform the calculations for you.
+Comparisons of WGS84, ETRS89 and ITRS.

 • Soundings & height units: soundings and heights can be stated in – for example – metres, feet or fathoms.
 Today all charts worldwide should by now be metric, except for USA Hydrographic Office charts, which sometimes still use feet instead of the international standard.